mesieou/agents-mcp-servers/redis-session/README.md

 For support and questions:
 - Create an issue in the repository
-- Check the documentation
-- Review the Redis Commander interface
+- Check the Redis Commander interface at http://localhost:8081
 - Monitor server logs for debugging

-## 🔄 Version History

-- **v1.0.0** - Initial release with full CRUD operations, batch processing, and caching
-- **Future versions** will include additional features like data encryption, advanced analytics, and integration with other MCP servers

 ---